threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 ![](img/planet_fs.png)

-# ThreeFold Planetary Filesystem
+# ThreeFold Quantum-Safe Storage

-Part of the VDC is a set of Storage Nodes, which can be used as storage infrastructure for your Planetary Filesystem.
+Part of the VDC is a set of Storage Nodes, which can be used as storage infrastructure for files in any format.

-## Mount Any Storage Anywhere
+## Mount Any Files in your Storage Infrastructure

-The Planetary Filesystem is a mechanism to mount any file system (in any format) on the grid.
+The Quantum-Safe Storage System is a mechanism to mount any file system (in any format) on the grid, in a quantum-secure way.
 It is currently available as a Docker file, and is meant to be integrated into the workload you run in the Kubernetes cluster.
-The Planetary Filesystem relies relies on 3 primitives of the ThreeFold technology :
+This storage layer relies relies on 3 primitives of the ThreeFold technology :

 - [0-db](https://github.com/threefoldtech/0-db) is the storage engine.
 It is an always append database, which stores objects in an immutable format.
 It allows to